 The Wessex School also offers usually each term public talks on subjects related to practical philosophy and economics.
 These talks usually take place in either Winchester or Southampton and are advertised on this website.

-The School of Economic Science is a registered educational charity, founded in 1937.
+The School of Philosophy and Economic Science is a registered educational charity, founded in 1937.
 The School is a centre of spiritual and practical knowledge and enquiry.
 Through the courses, activities and events offered it aims to help people lead a full and useful life through a better understanding of themselves and the world around, and thereby to contribute positively to society at large.
 The main subject explored in the School today is practical, living philosophy, based on the eastern teaching of Advaita (“not two”), which points to the unity underlying all phenomena.
 It has numerous Branches around Great Britain and there are affiliated Schools in many countries around the world.
 In addition, the School offers a range of other courses, seminars, workshops, concerts and lectures.
 Online courses are also provided for anyone who is unable to attend any of the venues in person.
 Information about these appears on the main school web site.

 Find out more about the School on the main London website.